Hindi Tamil

 kåñëa-prema janmäya ei päìcera alpa saìga

-When one performs these five primary limbs of devotional service (with great attachment like the inhabitants of Vrindavan) in any one of the following four relationships namely çåìgära, vätsalya, sakhya or däsya (with original form i.e., person form of Kåñëa), one will certainly transcend the bodily conception of life and achieve the pure love of Kåñëa in this very life time.
+When one performs these five primary limbs of devotional service (with great attachment unto Him like the inhabitants of Vrindavan) in any one of the following four relationships with Him namely çåìgära, vätsalya, sakhya or däsya, one will certainly transcend the bodily conception of life and achieve the pure love of God in this very life time.
 This is the essence of Çré Chaitanya Charitamrita. – CC Adi lila 3.11

-[Beware: These five primary limbs of devotional service should not be performed in the mode of ritualistic activities, for they play a major role in having loving reciprocation with original form i.e., person form of Kåñëa.]
-(This is the act of self (the living being); not the body)
+[Beware: These five primary limbs of devotional service should not be performed as a ritualistic performance, for they play a major role in having loving reciprocation with person form of Kåñëa (This is the act of self (the living being); not the body).
+In other words if these five limbs of devotional service do not lead one to person form of Kåñëa, then they are only mere rituals.]

 Important Verses: